 To better understand this phenomenon, we interviewed clients to hear about their experiences first hand.

 “Because I am home all the time, I’m expected to work and be responsive any time.
 I am always in work mode and end up working continuously.” - Manager, Big 5 Bank

-“With everything going on in the world and the lockdown here in the city, I feel anxious and exhausted all the time.
-I get emails from my work about how they are supporting the employees through this, such as giving us flexibility to take time off while also requiring that we use our PTO.
-I just wish they would provide more material and concrete help.” - Associate, Big 4 Accounting Firm
+“I feel anxious and exhausted all the time.
+I get emails from my work about how they are supporting the employees through this time, such as giving us flexibility to take time off while also mandating that we use our PTO.
+Yet work is unrelenting.
+Days off during a pandemic haven’t been relaxing, I spend them thinking about work, and the more time I take off, the more the work keeps piling up.” - Associate, Big 4 Accounting Firm

 “Because there is nowhere to go outside of work, people expect me to be on all the time.
 Meetings get pushed later into the night and earlier in the morning.
-And it is very easy to work overtime because of my lack of personal commitment outside of work.” - Associate, Big 4 Accounting Firm
+At first it was easy to work overtime because of my lack of personal commitment outside of work, but now I’m worn out but feel like new norms have already been set.” - Associate, Big 4 Accounting Firm

 Last week, SHIFT was invited to PwC’s Rise Up Summit, a global event that showcased innovative approaches to helping companies get through the pressures of the pandemic.

 Since Covid hit, our clients are telling us that they’re seeing an influx in Pulse surveys asking how they’re doing.
 While executives and HR leaders may like the data, we hear from staff and our users that they don’t see benefits from more frequent surveys and they simply don’t want to answer them anymore.